-On Tuesday 13 December 2011 at 6.30 pm a new exhibition opened at A arte Studio Invernizzi.
+On Tuesday 13 December 2011 a new exhibition opened at A arte Studio Invernizzi.
 Created specifically for the premises, works by Alan Charlton, Ulrich Rückriem and Niele Toroni will interact in a close creative dialogue.

 Each with their own very personal identity, the three artists have interpreted the architecture and the disposition of masses in the gallery, not by taking one room each, but by interacting in the various spaces, thus creating a unique itinerary of analogy and diversity.